 This bearded dragon grows up to 24″ inches long.

-It comes from the western and central region near Queensland, Australia.
+It comes from the western and central regions near Queensland, Australia.

 Like most bearded dragons, it prefers the hot, dry climate of the desert.

-Though these bearded dragons only grow to about 12″ inches in length, they are more active climbers than other beardies.
+Though these bearded dragons only grow to about 12″ inches in length, they are more active climbers than other bearded dragons.

 Unlike most bearded dragons, this one is found naturally on the coast and woodlands of North Kimberley, Australia.